If you’re here as a parent, looking for a bible lesson on gratitude, you’re on the right path. Being intentional is the first step.

 Instead help your kids to see that you give willingly according to what each one needs and from a place of generosity.

-If you take one thing away from this post, I hope it’s that gratitude is about honoring another.
+If you take one thing away from this post, I hope it’s that biblical gratitude is about honoring another, especially God, above all others.
 It’s about turning our attention towards the giver and choosing to honor their effort and kindness with appreciation.

 Gratitude is not just being thankful to have received something.
 It’s not just about politeness, though that has it’s own value too.
 When we come to God with gratitude, it brings into a proper posture of humility, unity with Christ, and often leads to praise.

-Let me leave you with this final verse of encouragement.
+Let me leave you with this final bible verse on gratitude.
 It may be a helpful one to memorize as you continue to pursue how to raise grateful kids.

 “And whatever you do, in word or in deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through Him” (Col 3:17).